Department of Public Policy and Administration

 The Master of Public Administration (MPA) degree provides students with knowledge and skills needed for professional careers in public service.
 MPA students learn new techniques and add to their expertise in organizational and program management, policy analysis, and related areas with emphasis on policy and administrative issues in the North.
 Students specialize in one of the following emphasis areas: Public Management, Policy Analysis, Health Administration, or Criminal Justice.

-Focus Areas Descriptions and Courses Needed
+Focus Areas and Core Curriculum

 The Public Management emphasis is designed for those working for or planning to work for executive agencies of local, state, and federal government; for private, non-profit organizations; and in government relations units of private corporations.
-It provides basic tools of public management, understanding of the structure and processes of public organizations, and the history and context of the field of public adminstration.
+It provides basic tools of public management, understanding of the structure and processes of public organizations, and the history and context of the field of public administration.

 6 hours of elective plus

-The Health Administration emphasis prepares students to function as health administrators in state, local, or federal agencies, non-profit prganizations, and private companies that do health-related work.
+The Health Administration emphasis prepares students to function as health administrators in state, local, or federal agencies, non-profit organizations, and private companies that do health-related work.
 Students develop knowledge and skills necessary for effective public management in the health care area: planning, decision-making, and managing people, money and programs.

 3 hours of electives plus